wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 <img src="RouteEditor1EN.PNG" />

 - the buttons &#x21e7; et &#x21e9; allow you to change the order of the intermediate points.
 These buttons are visible only when several intermediate points are present.
-It is not possible to transform the starting point or end point into an intermediate point.
+It is not possible to transform the start point or end point into an intermediate point.
 - the button &#x267b; delete the waypoint.
 It is not possible to delete the start point or the end point.

 #### Modify a waypoint